solarsoft0/platform/readme.md

 # M3O Platform

-This is the Pulumi scripts to manage m3o.dev and m3o.org
+This is the Pulumi scripts to manage the M3O Platform

 ## Generate the CA for the clusters cert issuer